Approximate Nash equilibria in large nonconvex aggregative games: Existence of -PNE in large non-convex sum-aggregative games

 then,

-In particular, $\tx$ satisfies the \tcbl{$\eta \Delta$-stability condition with respect to $(Z(i,\tx))_i$}. \end{lem}
+In particular, $\tx$ satisfies the $\eta \Delta$-stability condition with respect to $(Z(i,\tx))_i$. \end{lem}

-The following theorem shows how to construct an $\mathcal{O}(\frac{1}{n^\gamma})$-PNE of the original nonconvex game $\Gamma$, when we know an $\epsilon$-PNE of the convexified game $\tGamma$ satisfying the $\eta$-stability condition and the associated generator profile.
+The following theorem describes how to construct an $\mathcal{O}(\frac{1}{n^\gamma})$-PNE of the original non-convex game $\Gamma$ when we know both an $\epsilon$-PNE of the convexified game $\tGamma$ satisfying the $\eta$-stability condition and the associated generator profile.